Family History

 Joseph Fetter and Jennie Ferree are my great grandparents

-The Iuens were among the first settlers in Owensville, Ohio.
-Francis X. Iuen established a store and built a hotel, one of the first brick buildings in Owensville.
-Together with his brother Joseph, he owned a mill located in nearby Stonelick Township.
-Joseph Iuen would eventually own a farm, tavern, hostelry, and stables in Terrace Park, Ohio.
-John B. Iuen was the founder of the Milford National Bank (which is now part of Bank One), the Valley Enterprise newspaper, and the Terrace Park Country Club.
+The Iuens were among the earliest settlers in Owensville, Ohio.
+Francis X. Iuen established a store and constructed a hotel, one of the first brick buildings in Owensville.
+Along with his brother Joseph, he owned a mill in nearby Stonelick Township.
+Joseph Iuen would later own a farm, tavern, hostelry, and stables in Terrace Park, Ohio.
+John B. Iuen founded the Milford National Bank (now part of Bank One), the Valley Enterprise newspaper, and the Terrace Park Country Club.

-Ursala Iuen married John Peter Fetter.
-John P. Fetter operated a horse-drawn bus service between Fayetteville and Perintown, Ohio.
-His son, John Christian Fetter, opened a store in Owensville, Ohio where he sold farm implements, as well as a dry goods shop located across the street.
-John Christian's younger brother, Joseph Fetter, married Jennie Ferree.
-Joseph Fetter and Jennie Ferree are my great grandparents.
+Ursala Iuen married John Peter Fetter, who operated a horse-drawn bus service between Fayetteville and Perintown, Ohio.
+Their son, John Christian Fetter, opened a store in Owensville, Ohio, selling farm implements and running a dry goods shop across the street.
+John Christian's younger brother, Joseph Fetter, married Jennie Ferree, the daughter of Richard Ferree.
+Joseph Fetter and Jennie Ferree are my great-grandparents.

-Peter and Elizabeth Craver settled in Cincinnati, Ohio where they found a few brick houses and log cabins.
-Unhappy with the location, they moved to a farm in Stonelick Township where their youngest child, Jacob, was born.
+After a sixty-day voyage during which they faced several storms, they safely arrived in Baltimore in early spring the following year.
+Peter and Elizabeth settled in Cincinnati, Ohio, where they found a few brick houses and log cabins.
+Dissatisfied with the location, they moved to a farm in Stonelick Township, where their youngest child, Jacob, was born.

 Rose Craver married Joseph Sebastian Brown, the son of Phillip Braun and Annamarie Seifert.
-Joseph was a successful banker who changed the family name from Braun to Brown to match its American pronunciation.
-Their oldesst son George Jacob Brown married Clara Edith Fetter the daughter of Joseph Fetter and Jennie Ferree.
+Joseph was a successful banker who changed the family name from Braun to Brown to align with its American pronunciation.
+Their eldest son, George Jacob Brown, married Clara Edith Fetter, the daughter of Joseph Fetter and Jennie Ferree.

 George and Edith Brown are my maternal grandparents.
-They had four children; George Joseph Brown, Margaret Ellen "Peggy" Brown, Rita Jane Brown, and Donald Robert Brown.
-Joseph, died at the young age of 31.
+They had four children: George Joseph Brown, Margaret Ellen "Peggy" Brown, Rita Jane Brown, and Donald Robert Brown.
+Joseph passed away at the young age of 31.
 Donald, their youngest child, survived World War II after being critically wounded during

 The Battle of the Bulge.
 Their youngest daughter, Rita, married Robert Brandner.

-Their oldest daughter, Margaret Ellen "Peggy" Brown, married Richard Tyrrell who was born March 30, 1917 in Canada and adopted by Charles Tyrrell and Julia Mitchel of Terrace Park, Cincinnati, Ohio.
+Their eldest daughter, Margaret Ellen "Peggy" Brown, married Richard Tyrrell, who was born on March 30, 1917, in Canada and adopted by Charles Tyrrell and Julia Mitchel of Terrace Park, Cincinnati, Ohio.
 Dick Tyrrell served in the Merchant Marines during WWII.
 After the war, he worked at Autolite Manufacturing until he became part owner and the meat cutter at J & R Foods.

-Jim married Ina Dorst who was the mother of his four children.
-Ina passed away in 1988 from Lupus and Jim remarried.
-He remained in Cincinati until the loss of his second wife Marilyn and failing health saw him move to Medford, Oregon to be with his youngest daughter, Angel.
+Jim married Ina Dorst, who was the mother of his four children.
+Ina passed away in 1988 from lupus, and Jim remarried.
+He remained in Cincinnati until the loss of his second wife, Marilyn, and his declining health prompted him to move to Medford, Oregon, to be with his youngest daughter, Angel.

-Donna married Robert Juniet and raised her three boys in Florida.
-Retirement found Donna and Bob living in Valdosta, Georgia.
+Donna married Robert Juniet and raised her three sons in Florida.
+In retirement, Donna and Bob settled in Valdosta, Georgia.

-Meanwhile, I married Arlene A. Hart of Massena, New York, while stationed at Plattsburgh Air Force Base in New York.
-My oldest son Robert was born in Plattsburgh.
-However, the end of my military service would see us moving to Lansdale, Pennsylvania where my youngest son Joseph was born.
+Meanwhile, I married Arlene A. Hart from Massena, New York, while stationed at Plattsburgh Air Force Base in New York.
+My eldest son, Robert, was born in Plattsburgh.
+However, the end of my military service led us to relocate to Lansdale, Pennsylvania, where my youngest son, Joseph, was born.

 Education in History

 I published this exam in my original autobiography and decided to keep it as part of History.
-I copied the exam word-for-word from the original 1895 Salina, Kansas 8th Grade Final Exam because I believed then, as I do now, that many people would struggle answering the first question on any subject.
+I copied the exam word-for-word from the original 1895 Salina, Kansas 8th grade final exam because I believe that many people would struggle answering the first question on any subject.

-Some terms have probably become extinct so I provided the following hints for Arithmetic; 1 bushel of wheat is 1 cubic foot and weighs 60 lbs.
-A rod is 198 inches.
-Most of us no longer write Checks, Promisary Notes, and Receipts but other questions under Arithmetic are a good exercise in taxes, interest, and discounts.
+Certain terms have nearly disappeared, so I have provided the following clues: 1 bushel of wheat equals 1 cubic foot and weighs 60 lbs.
+A rod measures 198 inches.
+Additionally, orthography is the study of spelling and the way letters combine to represent sounds and create words.
+Most of us no longer write checks, promissory notes, and receipts, but the other questions related to arithmetic serve as a good exercise in taxes, interest, and discounts.

-Those who deny that Christopher Columbus discovered America because people already lived here is like denying the discovery of gravity or atoms because they already existed.
-However, Columbus did discover a new Continent between Europe and Asia and his discovery was a remarkable adventure into the unknown.
+Denying that Christopher Columbus discovered America because it was already inhabited is akin to denying the discovery of gravity or atoms simply because they already existed.
+Nevertheless, Columbus did discover a continent between Europe and Asia that was previously unknown, and his journey was an extraordinary venture into the unknown.

 ARITHMETIC